carboncredits/x4c/docs/key-management.md

 # X4C Contract Overview

-In this section we describe how all these parts fit together in the initial
+In this section we describe how all these parts fit together in the current 4C token contract.

 ## Contract use